 Neither a sun-boat

-wrapped in fake fur and anger-lips kissing
+wrapped in fake fur and

-a gold watch (this bug-hum called hip hop,
+(This bug-hum called hip hop,

 doggerel of calling each other dogs